 View the preliminary programme and the list of speakers on the event website.

-A one-day ticket is 100 EUR.
-This ticket does not include the reception or the dinner.
-Tickets for these functions can be purchased separately.Register now
+A one-day ticket costs 100 EUR.
+This ticket does not include the reception or the dinner; they can be purchased separately.Register now

 - Brussels Map Circle (BIMCC)